top of page

 Aspire also received funding from DanceEast, county councillors and Sizewell C.

-Because Aspire was led by the community member, the trust that developed was deeper than could have been possible if led by an heritage organisation.
+Because Aspire was led by community members, the trust that developed was deeper than could have been possible if led by a traditional institution.
 Why?
-Well, there was no filter when we discussed issues between the community and local authorities (not just a local problem of course), which arose during planning conversations.
+Well, for a start, there was no filter when we discussed issues that arose during our many planning conversations.
+Our conversations were open and honest, and very importantly, healing.

-Aspire Black Suffolk was much more than an engagement exercise; it built on pre-existing community activity, forged new relationships, and empowered the community.
+It built on pre-existing community activity, forged new relationships, and helped to empower the community.
 It provided a platform which showcased Black talent and skills which had been long overlooked by local cultural institutions and authorities.

 Never before had local Black organisations received arts funding of this kind, and never before had they been positioned in a way which attracted so much regional and national press attention.
 This was my intention to provide this opportunity, and it so happened that it helped break footfall records for Power of Stories.